Xunnamius/error-utils/README.md

   'NotFoundError'
 );

-// Optional:
-// Improve TypeScript DX by exporting the literal class types too, if you want export type ValidationError = InstanceType<typeof ValidationError>;
+// Improve TypeScript DX by exporting the literal class types too, if you want:

+/**
+ * Helpful comment for users of your Error subclass goes here.
+ */
+export type ValidationError = InstanceType<typeof ValidationError>;

+/**
+ * Helpful comment for users of your Error subclass goes here.
+ */
 export type AuthError = InstanceType<typeof AuthError>;

+/**
+ * Helpful comment for users of your Error subclass goes here.
+ */
 export type NotFoundError = InstanceType<typeof NotFoundError>;
 ```